 - To enable Developer Options, go to Settings> Developer options and tap on the ON/OFF slider on the top of the page.

-If you own a HTC One, HTC One Max, HTC One M8 or any other HTC phone with Android 4.2 or Android 4.4, here is how you can turn on the Developer Options on your device:
+If you own an HTC One, HTC One Max, HTC One M8 or any other HTC phone with Android 4.2, 4.4, 5 or 6, here is how you can turn on the Developer Options on your device: